-(For further information on seaweed collecting, see Laura Massey’s article on Mary Carrington’s seaweed album or the Harvard Botany Library’s post about Mary Robinson’s scrapbook.
+(For further information on seaweed collecting, see Laura Massey’s article on Mary Carrington’s seaweed album.
 Historic books on seaweed include “Photographs of British Algae” by Anna Atkins, “The Seaweed Collector” by Shirley Hibberd, “Sea Mosses” by A.B.
 Hervey, “British Seaweeds” by W.C.
 Johnstone and A. Croall, “British Marine Algae” by Henry Harvey, and “A Popular History of British Seaweeds” by D. Landsborough.)

 Loved the article on chatelaines worn by Victorian women.
 These ladies knew how to combine multitasking with a beautiful piece of jewelry.
 And all we get are cell phones and laptops.
 Wouldn’t you rather have a Tiffany chatelaine with dangling notebook and pencil?